InternVid: A Large-scale Video-Text Dataset for Multimodal Understanding and Generation: : Learning Video-Text Representation at Scale

+\textit{Fine-tuned.} In Table \ref{tab:ft_recognition}, note when comparing {\modelname} trained on {\dataname} with image CLIP models or {\modelname} trained with WebVid, there is a clear increase in accuracy.
+Unlike the zero-shot results, when {\modelname} is pretrained with a larger number (200M) of video-text data pairs, it achieves higher accuracy in fine-tuned recognition tasks (87.9\% in K400 and 73.6\% in SthSthV2) compared to when pretrained (86.8\% in K400 and 71.2\% in SthSthV2) with fewer data (10M).
+This suggests that {\dataname} provides greater benefits for fine-tuned action-related tasks.
+The decrease in performance of {\modelname} with WebVid highlights the importance of addressing the distribution gap between WebVid and the action videos used for evaluation, emphasizing the need to collect videos with evident temporal dynamics.

-We evaluate the video retrieval performance of baselines and our proposed {\modelname} using different pretraining datasets on five popular benchmarks~\cite{caba2015activitynet,xu2016msr,lsmdc, anne2017localizing, msvd} with the full fine-tuned and zero-shot settings, as shown in Table \ref{tab:retrieval} and Table \ref{tab:zs_retrieval}.
-We use a uniform sampling strategy to select eight frames from the input videos.
-For the CLIP models from OpenAI \cite{radford2021learning} and LAION \cite{schuhmann2022laion}, we utilize their officially released ViT-L models and extract video embeddings by averaging the computed frame-wise image embeddings.
+\textbf{Video-Text Retrieval.} We evaluate the video retrieval performance of baselines and {\modelname} using different pretraining datasets on five popular benchmarks~\citep{caba2015activitynet,xu2016msr,lsmdc, anne2017localizing, msvd}, as shown in Table \ref{tab:zs_retrieval} and \ref{tab:retrieval}.
+We uniformly sample eight frames from the input videos.
+For the CLIP models from OpenAI \citep{radford2021learning} and LAION \citep{schuhmann2022laion}, we utilize their officially released ViT-L models and extract video embeddings by averaging the computed frame-wise image embeddings.
 Our {\modelname} directly predicts video embeddings.
-For evaluating retrieval performance, we report R@1 scores for both text-to-video (t2v) and video-to-text (v2t) tasks.
+For evaluating retrieval performance, \textit{we report R@1 scores for both text-to-video (t2v) and video-to-text (v2t) tasks} in \ref{tab:zs_retrieval} and \ref{tab:retrieval}.

-Both Table \ref{tab:retrieval} and Table \ref{tab:zs_retrieval} demonstrate that video-language pretraining is crucial for enhancing fine-tuned and zero-shot retrieval performance.
+Both Table \ref{tab:zs_retrieval} and \ref{tab:retrieval} demonstrate that video-language pretraining is crucial for enhancing fine-tuned and zero-shot retrieval performance.
 This point is substantiated by the comparison between CLIP and {\modelname} using \dataname-50M.
-Table \ref{tab:retrieval} shows an increase of approximately 10 points across all R@1 scores in the fine-tuned setting.
-Meanwhile, Table \ref{tab:zs_retrieval} exhibits a boost of nearly 4-10 points across different benchmarks in the zero-shot setting.
+Table \ref{tab:zs_retrieval} exhibits a boost of nearly 4-10 points across different benchmarks in the zero-shot setting.
+Meanwhile, Table \ref{tab:retrieval} shows an increase of approximately 10 points across all R@1 scores in the fine-tuned setting.

+\textit{Zero-Shot.} Table \ref{tab:zs_retrieval} reveals \dataname-10M outperforms WebVid when employing the same method, {\modelname}, with an average increase of 6.3\% in R@1 across nearly all benchmarks.
+This improvement can be further amplified by diversifying the training clips used, as \dataname-10M-DIV and -FLT surpass WebVid on {\modelname} with gains in R@1 of 14.0\% and 17.1\%, respectively.
+These results underline, once again, the effectiveness of the correspondence between our generated video captions and their corresponding videos.
+Comparing CLIP4Clip using HowTo100M with {\modelname} using WebVid10M or \dataname-10M shows that the correlation between video and text influences performance more significantly than their quantity.
+Moreover, the zero-shot performance demonstrates that the video-text representation learned using {\dataname} is transferable.
+This claim is supported by its superior performance across multiple video retrieval benchmarks.